Jon Wyminga & Shannon Bell

 Under the mentoring and encouragement of Dave Webber and other teaching elders, Bruce responded to a call to eldership in the Church in 1999, and has since been designated a “lay missionary with training” by the presbytery of Kamloops.
 Bruce began full-time ministry in the Cariboo in August 2013, taking on many of the house churches that had been led by David Webber until his retirement and developing new areas of mission as well.

 His wife Jackie is a care-aide who works in home support, and they have been blessed with the house church model of worship in the CPC, and opportunities from the Lord to reach out in ministry to others with that; whether in a designated building, people’s homes, or places like Seniors’ Care facilities.

 Bruce and Jackie live in 108 Mile Ranch, and have four “kids” – all grown up now.
 They love reading, music (Bruce loves jam sessions and trying to learn more on his guitar), and a good hockey game.

 Mark and Alicia Carter

 Mark grew up in the lower mainland and moved to the Cariboo in 2002 where he was introduced to house church at McLeese lake.
 Alicia grew up in Quesnel before moving to Langley to attend the Trinity Western University nursing program.
 They have both enjoyed worshipping in house churches and were part of a network of house churches in Vancouver while Mark was working on a Master of Divinity degree at Regent College.
-They have an 8 month old boy (Micah) and are enjoying their new life living in Williams Lake.
+Their first boy (Micah) was born in March 2019 and they are enjoying their new life living in Williams Lake.

 Mark caught the vision for house church while attending the McLeese Lake church.
 After discerning the call to pastoral ministry he desires to serve the churches in the Cariboo and develop house church as a vibrant and growing form of the church in Canada.